Archdiocese of Valencia in Spain: Visigoth period (5th to 7th centuries)

-The first historically known Bishop of Valencia is Justinianus (531-546), mentioned by St. Isidore in his Viri illustres.
+The first historically known Bishop of Valencia is Justinianus (531–546), mentioned by St. Isidore in his Viri illustres.
 Justinianus wrote Responsiones, a series of replies to a certain Rusticus.

 Bishops of Valencia attended the various councils of Toledo.
-Witisclus, present at the Sixteenth Council of Toledo (693), was the last bishop before the Mohammedan invasion.
+Witisclus, present at the Sixteenth Council of Toledo (693), was the last bishop before the Muslim invasion.

 Muslim period (c.
-712-1238)
+712–1238)

 Abdelazid, son of Muzza, took the city in c.
 712 and, breaking the terms of surrender, pillaged it; he turned the churches into mosques, leaving only one to the Christians.
 This was without doubt the present Church of San Bartolomé or that of San Vincente de la Roqueta.
 Valencia was in the power of the Moors for more than five centuries.
 It is said that at the time of the Moorish invasion the people of Valencia placed the body of Saint Vincent in a boat and that the boat landed on the cape which is now called São Vincente.
 The King of Portugal, Afonso Henriques, found the body and transferred it to Lisbon.

-The Cid (Rodrigo Díaz de Vivar) reconquered Valencia for the first time on 15 June 1094, turned nine mosques into churches, and installed as bishop the French monk Jérôme.
+El Cid (Rodrigo Díaz de Vivar) reconquered Valencia for the first time on 15 June 1094, turned nine mosques into churches, and installed as bishop the French monk Jérôme.
 On the death of the Cid (in July 1099), his wife, Doña Ximena, retained power for two years, when Valencia was besieged by the Almoravids; although the king Alfonso VI of Castile drove them from the city, he was not strong enough to hold it.
 The Christians set fire to it, abandoned it, and the Almoravid Masdali took possession of it on 5 May 1109.